 For mom, I suggest something comfortable. to go home in.
 Keep it simple and easy to dress into.
 If you had a C-Section consider not having something rubbing on your belly where your incisions are.

-Now that your bag is set, leave it by the door for easy grab and go or you can leave it in the car.
+Now that have crossed off your mom hospital bag checklist for your delivery, leave it by the door for easy grab and go or you can leave it in the car.
 I hope you found my list of items to pack in your hospital bag helpful.
 They are based on my experience as a mother, and some advice from amazing mothers in my Philadelphia tribe.

 Your next item to cross off is to schedule your portrait session.
 Are you doing maternity portraits or just newborn portraits?
 Many photographers offer packages for both.
 As your local Philadelphia Maternity and Newborn Photographer I would be happy to answer any questions you might have.
 Want to learn more about maternity Photography, stop by for a quick read here: Philadelphia Maternity Photography.
 Let’s connect and get you on my calendar for your newborn portraits.